READ N TRY

 Rule 3: Report Readability

-A well designed report should be easy to analyze on a computer screen or paper when printed.
+A well-designed report should be easy to analyze on a computer screen or paper when printed.
 Simple techniques such as graying every second record in a table, rendering table headers on every page, aligning numbers to the right, providing legend to every chart/graph and many more – all these techniques improve the report readability.
 Not all techniques should be implemented in every report, but all of them should be considered during the report design phase.

 Organize a usability study to prove that reports are easy to read and understand.
-If your budget is tight show the reports to your colleagues, customers or friends and think about their feedback.
+If your budget is tight show the reports to your colleagues, customers, or friends and think about their feedback.
 Remember about accessibility.
-People with eye sight disorders, such as color-blinding, may struggle with badly designed reports.
+People with eyesight disorders, such as color-blinding, may struggle with badly designed reports.

 Summary: Know your report customers.
 Learn the design techniques.